mkishi1221/create_names_v2/README.md

     d. modifiers are now paired with each keyword.
 Modifiers can alter each keyword in a specific way (eg. extract first 3 letters "number" -> "num")

 3. dictionaries are pulled only if required
     a.
-When the name style list is imported, a "list of required components" is generated.
+When the algorithms list is imported, a "list of required components" is generated.
 Dictionaries are pulled only if the specific component is in that list. (ie. the prefix dictionary is only imported if prefix is in the "list of required components")

 4. Names do not contain "keyword scores" anymore
     a.
 As mentioned in "keyword_generator.py", this value could be revived in the future with more research and development.